Holidaymakers urged to check roads, growers count cost

 Earnscleugh had been hit particularly hard.
 "The helicopters have been up and some properties still have a metre of water, we've still got about two feet in some parts."

-Rivers in Otago were expected to keep rising early on Sunday, as rain from Saturday continues to drain through catchments.
+There is no detour in place for the SH87 closure and motorists are asked to consider alternative routes or delay their travel.

+The closure on SH83 is expected to remain in place for the next week, and the closure on SH87, where the bridge has washed out, until further notice.

-Emergency Management Otago Group Controller Matt Alley said this morning that three state highways remained closed in the region, with numerous local roads also affected by surface flooding, slips, washouts and debris.
-They are:
+Emergency Management Otago Group Controller Matt Alley said this morning numerous local roads also affected by surface flooding, slips, washouts and debris.

-- SH 87 from Kyeburn to Outram - road closed due to washout at Kokonga Bridge.

-- SH 90 from Waikoikoi and Tapanui, at the intersection with Captains Bridge Road.
-Due to flooding, this road is closed between Koi Road and Station Road.
+He said he had been in touch through the night with the Otago Regional Council’s floodwarning team, who are monitoring the impact on several rivers in the Central Otago, Clutha and Dunedin districts, and with local councils about the effects on their services and roads.

+As well as roading issues, some councils had also issued boil water and conserve water notices for communities whose water supplies had been affected by the flooding.

 Dunedin was set to experience more showers, frequent from afternoon, possibly thundery with localised downpours and hail before easing late in the evening.
 Showers were also forecast for Queenstown, possibly heavy before clearing.